GabrielInada/CHIVE/ARCHITECTURE.md

 ## 1. Overview

-CHIVE uses the **Observer pattern over a centralized mutable state singleton, mediated by a Facade layer that owns all writes.** The closest classical analogue is a Backbone-style Model + Events: one in-memory object holds all application state, three facades expose every legal mutation, and an event bus broadcasts every change to subscribers that re-render.
+CHIVE uses the **Observer pattern over a single, mutable state object held in module scope, with all writes mediated by a Facade layer.** The closest classical analogue is a Backbone-style Model + Events: one in-memory object holds all application state, three facades expose every legal mutation, and an event bus broadcasts every change to subscribers that re-render.

 It is **not** Flux (no actions, no dispatcher, no reducers), and **not** MobX or signals (no auto-tracking — every subscription is manual and named).
 The pattern fits CHIVE because we deliberately keep the runtime surface small.
 The chart layer is D3, which mutates DOM imperatively and resists virtual-DOM abstractions.
 The contributor base is small enough that a pattern readable cold and debuggable with `console.log` beats one that demands learning a framework.
 And the async we will eventually need — IndexedDB persistence is on the roadmap — fits the existing facade boundary; it doesn't justify pulling in a framework today.